cdahlqvist/rankin/README.md

 Each driver should have an **init** function, which takes the configuration parameters and created a **state** object that will be passed into each operation.

 It will then also implement one or more **operations** which takes an Elasticsearch client, the created state as well as a callback for reporting the result of the operation as arguments.

+A more detailed description of how a driver is constructed can be found [in the documentation for the example driver](./drivers/example/README.md).